 2. Fat-Soluble Vitamins

-The fat-soluble vitamins are vital for many of the functions your body needs to stay healthy, including cell differentiation and immune system function, and they'll help to keep your bones strong.
+The fat-soluble vitamins are vital for many of the functions, including cell differentiation and immune system function, and they'll help to keep your bones strong.

 Your body does store the fat-soluble vitamins; however, you still need small amounts each day to keep up those stores.
 Learn more about fat-soluble vitamins.